-Why you need an optimised cart recovery campaign
+Why do you need an optimised cart recovery campaign?

 You must keep your abandonment rate to a minimum.
 Abandoned cart recovery emails are one of the best ways to do that.
 Here's a reminder of how well they could be working for you: